software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Here's how the Product Owner is describing the Sprint 1 goals in the Sprint Planning event:

 > "Let's start from the basics.
-We need a simple web application which allows the teacher to add, list, edit and delete quizzes.
+First, we need a teacher dashboard application which allows teachers to manage quizzes.
 >
 > When the teacher opens the application on a web browser, there should be page where the added quizzes are listed.
 There should also be a link that says "Add a quiz" which takes the teacher to another page, where they can add a quiz using a form.
 >